Graduation Requirements/School Information

 "B" Honor Roll requires a semester GPA of 3.00-3.50.

-Biomedical Program- This program started in Fall 2014 and students can receive college credit for Principles of Biomedical Sciences, Human Body Systems, and Medical Interventions.
+Biomedical Program - This program, started in Fall 2014, gives students the opportunity to receive college credit for Principles of Biomedical Sciences, Human Body Systems, and Medical Interventions.

-AVID- A program that is designed to support students and better prepare them to be ready to go to college.
-In AVID students get the opportunity to work on different skills to help them become better students.
+AVID - A program that is designed to support students and better prepare them to be ready to go to college, AVID students are given the opportunity to work on different skills to help them become better students.